weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 ## Shortlist
 * ConfigCat - simple pricing model, lots of OSS clients
 * flipt - OSS we generate the clients via protobuf, easy to get up and running
-* unleash - OSS but I did have issues when testing
+* unleash - OSS, but I did have issues when testing

 ### Exmple code